Sync WooCommerce Products Between Sites

 );

-In this chapter we are going to create multiple WooCommerce REST API requests in order to sync (publish or update) a product when it was published or updated in admin.
+In this chapter, we are going to create multiple REST API requests to sync (publish or update) a product on connected stores automatically when it is published or updated on the main store.

 class Misha_Sync_Woo_Products {